State elections officials struggle with paper shortages, harassment, insider threats - NewsBreak

 “Not every one of our members is dealing with the same level of concern, but when you’re all together, it doesn’t matter,” she said.
 “It’s the transitive property of risk.”

-Cohen said she worked closely with a physical security adviser for the Cybersecurity and Infrastructure Security Agency, a federal agency which also sent representatives to the conference to give a presentation for election officials on the resources available to help them ensure the security of their election systems.
+Cohen said she worked closely with a physical security advisor for the Cybersecurity and Infrastructure Security Agency, a federal agency which also sent representatives to the conference to give a presentation for election officials on the resources they have available to help them ensure the security of their election systems.

 Insider threats